 Every relationship has its ups and downs.
 However, there are times when a couple may be at an impasse and are not sure if they want to stay in their relationship.
 Discernment counseling, the final step before divorce counseling, is designed for these couples.
 Discernment counseling couples seek out this type of therapy so that they can get help working out their differences, or mutually decide to end their relationship.
 The goal of couple discernment counseling is to make an amicable decision and consider all options available.
 This type of counseling is best for those who are considering breaking up or getting divorced but have not come to a decision on how to move forward with the separation, or if they are indeed ready to part ways.

 Discernment counseling was developed by a man named Bill Doherty.
 He worked at the University of Minnesota and realized that few techniques are specifically designed for struggling couples.
 There are counseling programs for those with addiction issues, behavioral health counseling, bereavement therapy, social-emotional therapy, cognitive therapy, and many more types of counseling and therapeutic programs.
-Doherty saw this gap, and couples discernment counseling was developed to help people figure out what their relationship is.
+Doherty saw this gap, and developed a new form of counseling to help people figure out what their relationship is.
 If they want to continue it, it also helps them work through coming to terms with divorce or separation in a civilized and amicable way.

 Determining the next steps in a couple’s relationship is essential, especially if they have children.